-This policy sets out the accountability and responsibilities of the school, its staff and its pupils parents to comply fully with the provisions of GDPR and DPA.
+This policy sets out the accountability and responsibilities of the School, its staff and its students to comply fully with the provisions of GDPR and DPA.

-Cheadle Catholic Infant School holds and processes personal data about individuals such as employees, pupils and pupils parents and others, defined as 'data subjects'.
+Cheadle Catholic Infant School holds and processes personal data about individuals such as employees, students and others, defined as 'data subjects'.
 Such data must only be processed in accordance with GDPR and the DPA.